Telling your child

 Reasons to tell

-Puts honesty at the heart of family relationships and does not leave children guessing about their origins.
+- Puts honesty at the heart of family relationships

-Allows donor conceived children to learn about aspects of their history, and to integrate the knowledge as they grow up.
+- Allows donor conceived children to learn about aspects of their history, integrate the knowledge as they grow up and accept their story without shock or distress

-Means that significant differences between a child and parent (in looks, talents etc.) can be easily explained.
+- Means that significant differences between a child and parent (in looks, talents etc.) can be easily explained.
+Some DC adults have thought they must be adopted or the result of an affair by their mother

-Means that a true medical history (or lack of it) can be given to doctors, making diagnosis and treatment of medical conditions more accurate.
+- Means that a true medical history (or lack of it) can be given to doctors, making diagnosis and treatment of medical conditions more accurate.
+It also removes anxiety about the inheritance of disorders from the non-genetic parent

 Is there a ‘right’ age to start telling?

 The goal of early ‘telling’ is that a child should grow up ‘never knowing a time when they didn’t know’ about their origins by donor conception.
 In practical terms this means starting the process of sharing information with your child from under the age of five.
 Some people like to start talking with their baby – chatting about the donor while changing a nappy is popular.
 Others like to settle down and enjoy ordinary family life first and then introduce one of the Our Story books from around 18 months or two years.
-As a solo dad you are likely to have to start talking at this stage, as questions about the absence of a mother are likely to begin, either from your child or from others.
+A few families wait until their child starts asking about where babies come from at around 4.

 What is worth taking into account in deciding when to begin the story is that the earlier you start the easier it is likely to be for you both.
 It gives you a chance to practice the language at a time when your baby is not really understanding the words but simply enjoying being talked to.
 It also means that once you have started you always have something to build on.